Rude's Hill: 1865

 Towards the end of the war, Rude's Hill was also the scene of a cavalry skirmish when Confederate Brigadier General Thomas Rosser's troopers attacked Union troops guarding Confederate prisoners on March 7, 1865.

 At the end of the war Union troops encamped on the strategically placed Rude's Hill as the Federal occupying force for the region, erecting several buildings, including a hospital, using the lumber from the Confederate hospital they demolished on the north side of Mt.
 Jackson, about 3 miles away.
 This post was removed in 1875 when Reconstruction occupation ended.

 In a notable local occurrence during the early days of Reconstruction, Confederate Capt.
 George Summers and Sgt.
 Isaac Newton Koontz were executed on Rude's Hill on June 27, 1865.
 They were members of the Massanutten Rangers, which disbanded with the Confederate surrender.
 On May 22 they were in a group travelling to Woodstock to take the oath of allegiance to the Union to obtain parole.
-Along the way they encountered a Union cavalry guard and for reasons unknown revolvers were drawn and the Confederates robbed the Federal's of their horses and property.
+Along the way they encountered a Union cavalry guard and for reasons unknown revolvers were drawn and the Confederates robbed the Federals of their horses and property.
 The men, fearful of retribution, went to the Union camp on Rude's Hill to explain the situation and return the horses and property, and were forgiven.
-But a month later on June 27 they were seized by a different Union commander, brought to Rude's Hill, tied to the stake and shot.
+But about a month later they were seized by a different Union commander, brought to Rude's Hill, tied to a stake and shot on June 27.

-Rude's Hill Today
+Rude's Hill today

 Historical markers at the crest of Rude's Hill now mark the spot, on the west side of Rt.
 11 overlooking the fertile farmland of Meem's Bottom.
-But the hill, which was such a strategic point on the Valley Pike, is barely discernable for passers-by in today's fast moving vehicles on road pavement.
-An automotive repair facility now occupies the crest of historic Rude's Hill.
+But the hill, which was such a strategic point on the Valley Pike, is barely discernible by passers-by in today's vehicles moving fast on paved roads.
+An automotive repair facility is now on the crest of historic Rude's Hill.